orca233/DeepSS2GO_v2_colab/README.md

 <!-- - For Colab free users, you need to predict the primary sequence into 8-class secondary structure in advance. -->

 - For Colab free users, it is recommended to use `DeepSS2GO_v2_colab_free.ipynb`.
-You need to predict the corresponding secondary structure (8-class) of the primary amino acid sequence on other websites and upload both together.
+It needs to predict the corresponding secondary structure (8-class) of the primary amino acid sequence on other websites and upload both together.

 > If you know of any suitable 8-class secondary structure online prediction websites, feel free to recommend them.